How ePopSoft, maker of South Korea’s most popular English instruction app, uses Furiosa’s Gen 1 Vision NPU

 Summary

-• ePopSoft, maker of South Korea’s most popular English instruction app, uses FuriosaAI’s Gen 1 Vision NPU cards to power a new “smart dictionary” feature.
+ePopSoft, the maker of South Korea’s most popular English instruction app, uses FuriosaAI’s Gen 1 Vision NPU cards to power a new “smart dictionary” feature.

-• The NPU delivers peak performance of 64TOPS (INT8) and a thermal design of just 40-60W.
+The NPU delivers peak performance of 64TOPS (INT8) and a thermal design of just 40W to 60W.

 Share this article

-ePopSoft, makers of the most widely used English instruction app in South Korea, created a new app called SayVoca Dictionary to help people learn these tricky words and phrases much more easily.
+ePopSoft, which makes the most widely used English instruction app in South Korea, created a new app called SayVoca Dictionary to help people learn these tricky words and phrases much more easily.
 The service is powered by Furiosa’s Gen 1 Vision NPU accelerator card for computer vision applications.

 With ePopSoft’s new app, people can simply point their phone camera at a passage of text and immediately learn the correct meaning of each word or phrase in that specific context.
 Rather than listing all the possible meanings of “take,” the app presents just the one that’s contextually relevant.
 SayVoca believes this is the key to a more enjoyable and effective language-learning tool.

 With Furiosa's Gen 1 Vision NPU at the heart of a complex data pipeline, ePopSoft’s SayVoca Dictionary language learning app is available now.
-The app currently has 4.3 stars in the Apple App Store.
+The app currently has a 4.3-star rating in Apple's App Store.

 Challenges beyond everyday OCR